pasensio97/SDslam/README.md

 ## g2o (Included in extra folder)
 We use modified versions of the [g2o](https://github.com/RainerKuemmerle/g2o) library to perform non-linear optimizations.
 This library (which is BSD) is included in the *extra* folder.

-# 3. Building ORB-SLAM2 library and examples
+# 3. Building SD-SLAM library and examples

 Clone the repository:
 ```